 Wild Lettuce: Overview

 Although wild lettuce sounds like a leafy salad green, this common herb is anything but.
-Found all over Europe, India and North America, wild lettuce is actually a prickly, leafy herb that’s most commonly used in teas, capsules and tinctures.
-The herb – which is also known as bitter lettuce or opium lettuce – excretes a milky latex, which is believed to provided pain-relieving properties.
+Found all over Europe, India and North America, wild lettuce is actually a prickly, leafy herb that’s most commonly used in teas, capsules, and tinctures.
+The herb – which is also known as bitter lettuce, prickly lettuce or opium lettuce – excretes a milky latex, which is believed to provide pain-relieving properties.

 Dried wild lettuce leaves have a bitter taste and aren’t used in cooking.
 Yet, in soothing tea blends or capsules, the dried leaf may provide a number of health benefits, including pain relief, sedation, and calming.

-Wild lettuce produces a latex called lactucarium, which is believed to have analgesic and sedative properties.
-Therefore, it’s commonly used in teas and tinctures as a pain reliever or to promote sedation.
+Wild lettuce has coined a reputation for being a natural painkiller for its production of a latex called lactucarium, which is believed to have analgesic and sedative properties.
+Therefore, it’s commonly used in teas and wild lettuce tinctures as a pain reliever or to promote sedation.
 The herb is traditionally used for: